High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 \begin{proof} The structure of this proof is rather complicated, so let us begin by describing it first.
 We proceed with an induction loop on $k\in\N$ for which the initial step $k=0$ is checked in Step 1.
 For the subsequent steps, we prove the induction step from $k-1$ to $k$ by justifying the following implications

-Above, we included the slightly weaker claim of (iii)$_{k}^{'}$ compared to (\ref{thmhighregclaim3}), which we will formulate next.
-That is, the statement (iii)$_k$ remains unchanged otherwise, but the estimate in (\ref{thmhighregclaim3}) is modified to
+In the above, we include the slightly weaker claim of (iii)$_{k}^{'}$ compared to (\ref{thmhighregclaim3}), which we will formulate next.
+That is, the statement of (iii)$_k$ remains unchanged otherwise, but the estimate in (\ref{thmhighregclaim3}) is modified to

-Then, in the fifth step of the proof, we show that the claims of (i)$_{k+1}$, (ii)$_{k+1}$, and (iii)$_{k+1}^{'}$ imply the upgraded form of (iii)$_{k}$.
-The last sixth step repeats the argument from \cite[Theorem 3.8]{akm} for (\ref{thmhighregdims}), which also concludes the proof of the entire theorem.
+as $\rho\in(0,\nf{\theta}{2})$.
+Then, in the fifth step of the proof, we show that the claims of (i)$_{k+1}$, (ii)$_{k+1}$, and~(iii)$_{k+1}^{'}$ imply the upgraded form of (iii)$_{k}$.
+The final sixth step repeats the argument from \cite[Theorem 3.8]{akm} for (\ref{thmhighregdims}), which also concludes the proof of the entire theorem.